kelvonlys/Double-Top-and-Bottom/README.md

 # Data Restructuring
 Since the data retrieved from Quandl includes lots of extra data which does not fit into the chart detection library, the data has to go through a few steps of reconstruction by utilising the Pandas framework.
+The data is then packed into a numpy array for pattern detection.

 # Success Rate Calculation
 Signal is generated when double top or bottom is formed with a confirmation of certain candlestick patterns.
 This strategy simulates a long or short position right after the signal is generated.
 Success rate is then calculated by checking if the price breaks the support level in a 5-days period.